-Council has factored into the proposed Budget and Long Term Financial Plan an average rate increase of 10% for the next 3 years.
+Council has factored into the proposed Budget and Long Term Financial Plan an average rate increase of 10% for the next 2 years.
 This will help to ensure Council's sustainability into the future.
 This will effectively increase the Council rates per capita to the average for Councils classified RAS - Rural Agricultural Small (Australian Classification of Local Government (ACLG) categories).
-The per assessment rate for The Flinders Ranges Council in 2010-2011 was \$732 whilst the State average for all RAS Councils in 2010-2011 was \$991.
+The per assessment rate for The Flinders Ranges Council in 2011-2012 was \$666 whilst the State average for all RAS Councils in 2011-2012 was \$959.
 A 15% increase for 4 years was foreshadowed in the 2009-10 Annual Business Plan adopted by Council on 14th July 2009 after consultation.
-However, Council subsequently only increased rates by a total of 10% in 2010-2011, 2011-2012 and 12% in 2012-2013 (including inflation) resulting in a 23.4% increase over inflation for the 3 years.
-Council still requires a 10% increase for at least the next 3 years.
+However, Council subsequently only increased rates by a total of 10% in 2010-2011, 2011-2012 and 12% in 2012-2013 and 9% in 2013-2014 (including inflation) resulting in a 34.3% increase over inflation (7.3%) for the 4 years.
+Whilst Council still requires a 10% increase for at least the next 2 years, depending on inflation rates, Council has determined to have an average increase of 7.75% for 2014-2015, due to the impost of State and Federal Government budgets on ratepayers.

-Council's proposed differential rates for 2013-2014 will consider the continuation of differentiation based on location as well as land use.
+Council's proposed differential rates for 2014-2015 will consider the continuation of differentiation based on location as well as land use.
 However, Council has previously decided to have the same land use rates for each location.

-The differential rates proposed for 2013-2014 are:
+The differential rates for 2014-2015 were:

-- (1) A differential general rate of 0.5100 cents in the dollar on rateable land in the Council's area of category 1 (residential) land use; - (2) A differential general rate of 0.5350 cents in the dollar on rateable land in the Council's area of category 2 (commercial shop) land use; - (3) A differential general rate of 0.5800 cents in the dollar on rateable land in the Council's area of category 3 (commercial -office) land use; - (4) A differential general rate of 0.7150 cents in the dollar on rateable land in the Council's area of category 4 (commercial other) land use; - (5) A differential general rate of 0.7150 cents in the dollar on rateable land in the Council's area of category 5 (industry light) land use; - (6) A differential general rate of 0.8275 cents in the dollar on rateable land in the Council's area of category 6 (industry other) land use; - (7) A differential general rate of 0.6275 cents in the dollar on rateable land in the Council's area of category 7 (primary production) land use; - (8) A differential general rate of 0.7150 cents in the dollar on rateable land in the Council's area of category 8 (vacant land) land use; - (9) A differential general rate of 0.6200 cents in the dollar on rateable land in the Council's area of category 9 (other) land use;
+- (1) A differential general rate of 0.5600 cents in the dollar on rateable land in the Council's area of category 1 (residential) land use: - (2) A differential general rate of 0.6250 cents in the dollar on rateable land in the Council's area of category 2 (commercial shop) land use; - (3) A differential general rate of 0.7500 cents in the dollar on rateable land in the Council's area of category 3 (commercial -office) land use; - (4) A differential general rate of 0.7500 cents in the dollar on rateable land in the Council's area of category 4 (commercial other) land use; - (5) A differential general rate of 0.7500 cents in the dollar on rateable land in the Council's area of category 5 (industry light) land use; - (6) A differential general rate of 0.8500 cents in the dollar on rateable land in the Council's area of category 6 (industry other) land use; - (7) A differential general rate of 0.6700 cents in the dollar on rateable land in the Council's area of category 7 (primary production) land use; - (8) A differential general rate of 0.7750 cents in the dollar on rateable land in the Council's area of category 8 (vacant land) land use; - (9) A differential general rate of 0.7500 cents in the dollar on rateable land in the Council's area of category 9 (other) land use;